bill-spec/City-Classification-Project/README.md

 ***

-##Everything Else
+## Everything Else

-#Each city is self contained in its own folder and follows the same workflow.
+Each city is self contained in its own folder and follows the same workflow.

-#Each group of code transforms the data in some way until it is exported to the desktop.
+Each group of code transforms the data in some way until it is exported to the desktop.

-#5 file workflow here with descriptions
+5 file workflow here with descriptions

-## This is all a work in progress